choinker/art-finder/README.md

 BONUS FEATURES
 Be able to heart/save artwork, and view your collection of favorite art, download? order prints? share with friends?

+On homepage render the most favorited artworks by users

+On homepage let user toggle dark/light mode, select background color (lavender, lavenderblush) and select card background colors

+ENHANCEMENTS
+Card rows (groups?) instead of card columns to grow cards along a row instead of a column, prevents uneven columns towards bottom of searches

 `
 {userViewed ? (
     <CheckmarkImg>